 This article explains how to easily add music to your YouTube videos on the YouTube platform.

 Adding music to YouTube videos significantly amps up the recognition and entertainment value of the videos.
-And let’s be honest, it’s better to have subtle background music than the unwanted noise, background chatter in your video.
+And let’s be honest, it’s better to have subtle background music than the unwanted noise, and background chatter in your video.
 Think of MKBHD and the intro music, which is immediately recognizable because you have heard it in each of his videos.
-Or, Mrbeast’s outro of a pianist urging people to subscribe to a melodic tune.
-Other big-time YouTube channel Dude Perfect relies on different music collections to set their fast-paced videos’ tempo.

 With their recent update, adding music from the mobile app is no longer an option.
 You can use the desktop website to do it instead.
 Head to the desktop website of YouTube, and sign in to your Google beforehand.
 Access their music library with over a thousand music files available for adding to YouTube videos.

 Step 1.
 Click on the create icon, which is in the camera’s shape with a plus sign inside it.
 It is located in the top-right corner of the page.

 Step 2.
 Now select the Upload Video option from the menu.
 It will take you to the YouTube Studio consisting of a video upload menu.

 Step 3.
 After that, click on the Select Files button to upload your video.
 You can drag and drop to upload the video files as well.